 - Add chocolate chips and mix well.

-- If mixture seems dry add in a little more water 1 tablespoon at a time.
+- If your mixture seems dry add in a little more water a tablespoon or two at a time.

 - The edges should be golden brown and the middle should be set.